Snowflake-Labs/sfquickstarts/site/devlabs/time_series_forecasting_with_zepl.md

 ### Understanding Zepl's Notebook Options
 __Resource Type:__ [Doc](https://new-docs.zepl.com/docs/configure-infrastructure/container-resource)

 Zepl Containers are isolated environments that are used to execute code.
 Paired with an Image, these Containers provide a private runtime for a notebook when it spins up.
-Each of these Container has a single CPU core and varies in the memory allocated to the notebook session.
+Each of these Containers has a single CPU core and varies in the memory allocated to the notebook session.
 These Containers can be quickly scaled up or down in the notebook settings for larger or smaller workloads.
 Each Container has a default time out period of 30 minutes.

 __Image:__ [Doc](https://new-docs.zepl.com/docs/configure-infrastructure/images)

-Zepl Images can help you and your team save significant time by making creating reproducible environments for all notebooks to access.
+Zepl Images can help you and your team save significant time by creating reproducible environments for all notebooks to access.
 The Zepl Image builds all of the libraries required to run a notebook so your users don't have to worry about long wait times for installing libraries at the beginning of every notebook and hoping that each notebook environment is configured the same.

 __Spaces:__ [Doc](https://new-docs.zepl.com/docs/manage-your-organization/spaces)